-“God æ –– I mean, hi,” she said into the unfamiliar device.
+“God ae — I mean, hi,” she said into the unfamiliar device.
 “I’m here, just got to pick up my bag from Baggage Claim.
 I’ll meet you by the front doors.”

-“Then you won’t be wanting to go out and eat?”
+“Then you won’t be wanting to go out anywhere to eat?”

-On the ride home Æschild was quiet.
-The late nights of the past two weeks, the difference in time zone, and the unaccustomed amount of exercise were beginning to make their influence known.
-Jane chattered away about the state of the house and garden and cat while she was gone, and Æschild looked out the window at the paved roads and city lights and cars rushing past with resignation.
-The transition into the modern world from the continuous immersion of Pennsic would be much harder than that which came after a day or even weekend event.
+On the ride home, Æschild was quiet.
+The late nights of the past two weeks, the difference in time zones, and the unaccustomed amount of exercise added to the natural weariness that comes with a long plane flight.
+For the first stage of the two-and-a-half-hour trip, Katie chattered about the state of the house and garden and cat, as the freeway and skyline gave way to solitary highways.
+Cars rushed past under the city lights and she looked out the window at them with resignation.
+The transition back into the modern world from the continuous immersion of Pennsic would be much harder than that which came after a day or even a weekend event.

-“There’s a big pile of mail on your table you’ll find, most of it bills,” Jane was saying.
+“There’s a bit pile of mail on the table you’ll find, mostly bills,” Katie said.
 “I’ve brought it in every day.
 You got quite a bit today.
 There’s loads of squash and zucchini.
 The garden’s been producing like mad all week.
 It’s been cool and dry here.
 What was it like where you were?”